-When engineers and scientists want an ingenious and flexible lighting solution, they turn to LEDs.
+When engineers and scientists want an ingenious and flexible lighting solution, they turn to LED light bulbs.
 But they are not the only ones to appreciate the versatility of LED technology.
-Advertisers also now using LEDs to create some startling concepts, one of which is the invisible Mercedes-Benz car!
+Advertisers also now using LED light bulbs to create some startling concepts, one of which is the invisible Mercedes-Benz car!

 Like many other car manufacturers, Mercedes-Benz is exploring green alternatives to petrol and diesel-fuelled vehicles.
 One of the company’s latest ideas is the F-cell.